graalvm/vscode-extensions/graalvm/index.md

 ### Debugging Native Executables

-he GraalVM Tools for Java extension provides Java-like debugging of a native executable in a running state directly from within VS Code.
+The GraalVM Tools for Java extension provides Java-like debugging of a native executable in a running state directly from within VS Code.
-You can set breakpoints, inspect the state of your application, even attach the debugger to a native executable process in VS Code and step over the Java application source code.
+You can set breakpoints, inspect the state of your application, even attach the debugger to a native image process in VS Code and step over the Java application source code.

 ![Native Image Debugging in VS Code](images/debugging_ni_vscode.png)